 This seems like common sense.
 You see an ambulance, police car or fire truck with their sirens on, you immediately pull over.
 Or if you are on a highway, you slow down and switch to the furthest lane.
 It’s unclear why drivers continue to violate the law and continue to injure police and first responders with their vehicles.
 Is it because of phone?
 Are people not paying attention.
 None of the media or research I have read indicates whether these are the causes.
 Regardless, I think there needs to be a public service push to let Illinois drivers know this is still the law, there a life and death consequences and that you could end up in jail.

-If you or a loved one has been seriously injured in a Chicago car crash or Chicago truck accident, then call the proud family porn videos free, Aaron J. Bryant for a nude females being bad at 312-614-1076
+If you or a loved one has been seriously injured in a Chicago car crash or Chicago truck accident, then call Chicago injury attorney, Aaron J. Bryant for a free legal consultation at 312-614-1076

 Traffic safety advocacy group, Advocates for Highway & Auto Safety, released their 2021 report called the “Road Map.”
 The report analyzes traffic safety and traffic safety laws in all 50 states.